Skip to main content

 Practical tips for overcoming the availability bias

-Let’s look at some ways to overcome the availability heuristic and make more informed decisions:
+Here are some ways to overcome the availability heuristic and make more informed decisions:

 Avoid making impulse decisions or judgments

-Whenever you have to make a quick decision, take some time to think about it.
-Ask yourself what is informing that decision and where your judgment of the situation is coming from.
-For example, let's say you are booking a hotel for an upcoming conference.
-Your company has done business with that hotel in the past, and you received good service.
-But as you are about to call the hotel, you remember a recent story from a family member about a bad experience at a hotel in the same chain, although in a different location.
+Say you’re booking a hotel for an upcoming conference.
+Your company has used that hotel before and received good service.
+But as you’re about to call, you remember a family member’s recent story about a bad experience at a hotel in the same chain, in a different location.

 Clear out your echo chambers